Ballybough: Annesley Bridge

-As well as recommending that the land eastward of Ballybough Bridge, between the North Lotts and the Weir Wall on North Strand (now the area enclosed by Fairview Strand, Annesley Bridge Road and the Tolka), the Act allowed for the construction of a new road "nearly in a direct line from the Strand Road leading from His Majesty's Custom House".
+As well as recommending that the land eastward of Ballybough Bridge, between the North Lotts and the Weir Wall on North Strand (now the area enclosed by Fairview Strand, Annesley Bridge Road and the Tolka), the act of Parliament allowed for the construction of a new road "nearly in a direct line from the Strand Road leading from His Majesty's Custom House".
 In order to make the new road between the city of Dublin and the north of the county it was stated in the Act that it was "necessary to build, erect, and make a new bridge and causeway, eastward of Ballybough Bridge aforesaid".
-This bridge is Annesley Bridge which was constructed 1793-1797.
+This bridge is Annesley Bridge which was constructed 1793–1797.
 The causeway referred to is the short portion of the North Strand Road going from Annesley Place to the bridge and Annesley Bridge Road which leads into Fairview.

 During the reign of George III of England, several acts were passed regarding the control of this new thoroughfare.
 Trustees were appointed with powers to erect turnpikes and levy tolls for the maintenance of the road.
 Toll gates were constructed at the northern end of Annesley Bridge at the junction of what is now Annesley Bridge Road and Fairview Strand; more toll gates were on the north side of Ballybough Bridge; and a third set of toll gates stood at the junction of North Strand Road and the North Circular Road and the southern end of Ballybough.
 The toll was based on how far one had to travel and at least one penny.
-They proved unpopular but remained in place until the Turnpike Abolition Act of 1855.
+They proved unpopular but remained in place until the Dublin and other Roads Turnpikes Abolition Act 1855 (18 & 19 Vict. c.
+69).

 Newcomen Bridge

-(Irish: Droichead Newcomen) This bridge was built to carry the North Strand Road over the Royal Canal in 1790-1791 and is named after one of the directors of the Royal Canal Company, Sir William Newcomen.
+(Irish: Droichead Newcomen) This bridge was built to carry the North Strand Road over the Royal Canal in 1790–1791 and is named after one of the directors of the Royal Canal Company, Sir William Newcomen.
 The bridge was lowered in the 1870s.
 There is a stone oval plaque above its central arch but the lettering is indecipherable.
 There is a canal lock and a lock-keeper's cottage on the west side of the bridge.
 The cottage is currently occupied by The Adventure Project, a not-for-profit social enterprise delivering collaborative Adventure Therapy and Outdoor Education experiences to the local and wider community.

 Clarke's Bridge

-(Irish: Droichead an Chléirigh) This bridge was built in 1790-1791 to carry Ballybough Road over the Royal Canal.
+(Irish: Droichead an Chléirigh) This bridge was built in 1790–1791 to carry Ballybough Road over the Royal Canal.
 It was extended to the north to carry over the railway line.
 There is an oval name plaque on it reading 'Clarke's Bridge'.
 A bronze plaque on the west side reads 'Clarke's Bridge, Droichead an Chléirigh'.